 Two broke English grad students from the University of Delaware walked into the studio one day.
 That surprised us as we don't get much walk in traffic.
 They literally had no money and were getting married and wanted a wedding invitation.
-Ray, coming from a life time of teaching couldn't resist wanting to help and gave them an estimate off the top of his head.
+Ray, coming from a life time of teaching couldn't resist wanting to help and gave them an estimate off the top of his head that barely covered the paper and plates.
 Smilingly, they accepted.

 It would be simple.
 They had color photocopies of an architectural mosaic from the place where the wedding would be held.
 We said we would glue them to the back of the card, There was also a small informational card.